Jgeissler14/discover-document-clustering/README.md

 ## Preparing the environment

+    $ conda create -n <virtual-env-name>
+    $ conda activate <virtual-env-name>

+Install the required packages in from the'requirements.txt' file via pip:

+    $ pip install  -r requirements.txt

-Install the required packages in from the'requirements.txt' file via pip: "pip install  -r requirements.txt" Please note that the script utilizes the Spacy package so please have the 'en_core_web_lg' spaCy model available (e.g., "python -m spacy download en_core_web_lg").
+Please note that the script utilizes the Spacy package so please have the 'en_core_web_lg' spaCy model available

+    $ python3 -m spacy download en_core_web_lg

 The algorithm uses word vectors so the 'large' model is required.

 ### Assumptions for Input Files